josedgm/orders_go/README.md

 Through the **/customers/{customerId}/items** endpoint, the user fetches customer data from the DB.
 It provides error messages if the customerId is not found.

 The **/customers/summaries** is used to fetch all clients data from the DB.
 It calculates the aggregated data for the final report.
-However,this calculation can also be implemented in the DB engine itself via virtual fields.
+However, this calculation can also be implemented in the DB engine itself via virtual fields.

 The last 2 endpoints contain a function to convert the data into the required JSON format.